git/git.github.io/rev_news/drafts/edition-43.md

 * [GitOps — `git push` all the things](https://dzone.com/articles/gitops-git-push-all-the-things)
 * [Gerrit User Summit 2018](https://gerrit.googlesource.com/summit/2018/+/master/index.md) will be hosted at Cloudera HQ in Palo Alto, 15-16 Nov.
-Registration is now open to all the Gerrit and JGit users, maintainers and supporters.
+Registration is now open to all Gerrit and JGit users, maintainers and supporters.

 __Light reading__